scholarsportal/dataverse-migration-scripts/README.md

 ## update_dates_dvobject.py
 This script updates dates in dvobject for migrated datasets.
 It uses _correspondense_old_new.json_ that was created by _versions_files.py_.
 ## update_dates_datafiles.py
-This scripts updates dates for migrated datafiles in dvobject table of target installation.
+This script updates dates for migrated datafiles in dvobject table of target installation.
 It uses _all_data_files.json_ that was created by _versions_files.py_ and _datafile_dates.json_ that can be generated from original installation using  the following query:

 `select id, createdate, modificationtime, publicationdate from dvobject where where dtype='DataFile'`